bookingactivities/booking-activities/readme.txt

-= My events appear to be booked, but no bookings appear in the list = Temporary bookings (such as In cart events) take active slots but may not appear in the bookings list.
+= My events appear to be booked, but no bookings appear in the list = Temporary bookings (such as In cart events) take active slots but may not appear in the booking list.
 Go to the "Bookings" page, under the "States" filter select "Booked", "Pending" and "In cart" (use CTRL+Click to select multiple row).
 Then, just click on "Apply Filters".
 Now you can see all kind of active bookings.